0HugoHu/Harry-Potter-Strategy-Game/README.md

 🌟 Nagini: Immediately randomly capture an adjacent enemy territory (troops on the territory become yours).

+🔱 4.6.2.
+Buff: At the beginning of this game, each player is assigned one Buff according to their House.
+The Buff will automatically take effect through the whole game process.

+💫 Heart of a Warrior(Gryffindor): 50% chance of 1 bonus of creature counting as 1.5 bonus (rounded down) during an attack.

+💫 Crown of Wisdom(Ravenclaw): An additional 15 of unicorn horns each turn.

+💫 Shield of Loyalty(Hufflepuff): 20% chance of turning a failed defense into a success, and eliminating all attacking forces.

+💫 Cunning Claw(Slytherin): Resource consumption (move and attack) reduced by 20%.

+🔱 4.6.2.
+Skills: At the beginning of the game, each player will also be assigned one special skill according to their House.
+The special skill can only be used once.

+🔮 Lion's Courage(Gryffindor): In the next turn, 30 units of Gnome soldiers will be granted to thee in a random territory.

+🔮 Wings of Wisdom(Ravenclaw): In the next turn, the unicorn horns required for upgrading all units will be halved.

+🔮 Steadfast Roots(Hufflepuff): In the next turn, thou shalt be immune to attacks (attacking forces will be repelled).

+🔮 Serpent's Strategy(Slytherin): In the next turn, all the werewolf creatures of all enemies will be destroyed.

 ### 4.7.
 Game Over

 🔰 4.7.1.
 If one player has lost all his/her territories, then he/she lost.
 If he/she hasn't lost,